War memorial

 • South Brisbane

-This multifaceted museum residing in Brisbane's riverside cultural precinct of South Bank tells the changing story of Queensland.
-It is home to millions of objects, specimens and artefacts and covers natural history, cultural heritage, science and human achievement.
+Why go?
+Queensland Museum Kurilpa is home to millions of objects, specimens and artefacts.
+It covers natural history, cultural heritage, science and human achievement.
 In the larger-than-life Dinosaurs Unearthed: Explore Prehistoric Queensland exhibit, you can meet some of Queensland’s long-lost inhabitants, including dinosaurs, giant marine reptiles and megafauna.
-Wild State highlights the extreme beauty, yet fragile state, of Queensland’s diverse environments and habitats, from the outback to the ocean.
-The Sparklab is an interactive science, technology, engineering and maths (STEM) space, ideal for curious six to 13-year-olds.
-And in the Discovery Centre visitors can explore, play, and ask questions of the specialist museum staff about discoveries from inside the museum and the outside world.
+Wild State highlights the extreme beauty yet fragile state of Queensland’s diverse environments and habitats, from the outback to the ocean.
+In the Discovery Centre, visitors can explore, play and ask questions to the specialist museum staff.

 Melissa Woodley